Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 Tin oxide white glaze

-XX17 – 600 °C – It is not successful as a white covering glaze, but it does melt!
-Maybe Borax maks this uneven.
-To the right is the same glaze but ended up a little out of the hot flame-zone; it is so dry it can be washed off.
+XX17– 600 °C – It is not successful as a white covering glaze, but it does melt!
+Maybe Borax makes this uneven.
+To the right is the same glaze, but it ended up a little out of the hot flame-zone; it is so dry it can be washed off.

 4 part Sodium bicarbonate (Soda Ash/Baking Soda)